attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

        elif not GDPRTools.can_show_personalised_ads():
             # The user did not consent to personalised ads
             # In this case, we only need to know whether cnsent for Purpose 3, Purpose 4 or both
             # is misisng.
-The returned int Array will contain the ID(s) of the mising purpose(s)
+The returned int Array will contain any or all of the following: [3, 4]
             # (None of the other methods apply here, since we already checked those, but youmight need them if you do it a different way)
             missing_personalised_consents = GDPRTools.get_denied_personalised_consents()
 ```